 His main focus is on building and training evidence-based, customer-centered product development teams.
 Through worldwide keynotes and workshops, Jeff has helped teams figure out the best way to utilize cross-functional collaboration, product strategy and experimentation and agile-friendly product design to ensure their ideas are found, designed and developed in a way the market welcomes.

 In 2012, along with Josh Seiden and Giff Constable, Jeff launched a lean product design and innovation studio called Proof in NYC where he worked with companies building and designing innovative product ideas while helping those organizations adopt leaner development processes.
 In late 2012, Proof was acquired by Neo Innovation Labs – a larger organization backed by Eric Ries and Joi Ito with an identical vision.
-They are now the NYC office of Neo, where Jeff works as a Principal in full-stack innovation shop.
+They are now the NYC office of Neo, where Jeff works as a Principal in a full-stack innovation shop.

 We had the opportunity to speak with Jeff to dissect how he thinks about user experience design, what he is excited about, top trends he can’t wait to implement and the most challenging problems that he is looking to solve.